 Commonwealth Care Alliance is committed to providing provider access and availability to its members in a timely manner.
-In addition to this commitment, the State has provided a timeframe requirement that the Commonwealth Care Alliance provider network needs to adhere to support each member's needs.
+In addition to this commitment, the Center for Medicare & Medicaid Services (CMS) have provided time frame requirements that the Commonwealth Care Alliance provider network needs to adhere to support each member's needs.

-The timeframe requirements are as follows:
+The time frame requirements are as follows: